colindb/seattle_garbage_pickup/privacy_policy.md

 This skill only uses the Echo's location to determine the street address of the device.
 This street address is sent to Seattle's website to fetch the pickup schedule.

-This skill is open source, feel free to inspect for yourself!
+This skill is open source, feel free to inspect for yourself: https://github.com/colindb/seattle_garbage_pickup